When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Design and Protocol

 The experiment models how an adversary can exploit plausible yet misleading explanations to influence human decision-making.
 Four design principles ensure both adversarial realism and experimental validity. \begin{itemize}[leftmargin=1em] \item \textbf{Plausibility over verifiability.} Attackers rarely need factual correctness; they only need to sound reasonable.
 Our manipulations prioritize surface plausibility and coherence, reflecting real-world persuasion where users judge explanation persuasiveness heuristically rather than through verification. \item \textbf{Trust as attack success.} User trust serves as the behavioral measure of attack success.
 High trust in incorrect outputs indicates successful persuasion.
 We operationalize this through self-reported Likert trust ratings. \item \textbf{Controlled composition.} Each explanation combines a configuration of reasoning, evidence, communication, and presentation strategies introduced in Section~\ref{sec:taxonomy}.
 This factorial design enables causal attribution of trust shifts to specific framing mechanisms. \item \textbf{Reproducibility and auditability.} All prompts, configurations, and outputs are logged to ensure transparency and reproducibility, which is critical for behavioral security studies. \end{itemize}

-We test two conditions: (1) \textbf{Benign}, where the AI provides the correct answer with a valid explanation; and (2) \textbf{Adversarial}, where the AI justifies an incorrect answer using the same template.
-All other factors (task content, prompt format, explanation structure) remain identical.
+We test two conditions: (1) \textbf{Benign}, where the AI provides the correct answer with a valid explanation; and (2) \textbf{Adversarial}, where the AI justifies a wrong answer using the same template.
+All other factors (task content, presentation format, etc.) remain identical.